-Land Rover LR3 years to avoid — most common problems
+Best and worst Land Rover LR3 years — which to avoid

 We tried to get to the bottom of it and it seems that the problem was caused by a fractured airbag wire.
 This affected the operation of the airbag module and it was mostly down to the severity of the issue as to whether the airbags deployed or not in case of emergency.